mattermost/mattermost-handbook/contributors/join-us/agency-onboarding.md

 We currently support hiring in the following countries/regions:

-Canada, Chile, Finland, Georgia, Germany, India, Mauritius, Philippines, Poland, South Africa, Turkey, Ukraine, United Kingdom, United States
+Australia, Belarus, Canada, Chile, Finland, Georgia, Germany, India, Mauritius, Philippines, Poland, South Africa, Turkey, Uganda, Ukraine, United Kingdom, United States

 We are constantly working towards adding more countries/regions to this list, but it takes a lot of time and resources.
 This list will be updated as we are able to hire in additional countries/regions.
 Due to local laws, there may be restrictions on which types of roles we can hire in each country/region.